yeehaa123/elab/h2020/proposal/SpacesER_Johanna/OverLab_DH_Johanna.md

 Here are non-fiction (but not academic) publications:

 Book:
-- Dark Horse, The *Thanks God it’s Monday*, Econ Verlag, 09/2014.
+- Dark Horse, The *Thanks God it’s Monday - How we revolutionize work life*, Econ Verlag, 09/2014.

 Articles:
 - Albers, Ralf; Konrad, Greta; Ott, Manuell